scala/scala-lang/_posts/2021-01-15-tuples-bring-generic-programming-to-scala-3.md

 Tuples allow developers to create new types by associating existing types.
 In doing so, they are very similar to case classes but unlike them they retain only the structure of the types (e.g., which type is in which order) rather than giving each element a name.
+A tuple can also be seen as a *sequence* and therefore a collection of objects, however, whereas *homogeneous* collections such as `List[A]` or `Set[A]` accumulate elements retaining only one type (`A`), tuples are capable of storing data of different types while preserving the type of each entry.

 In Scala 3, tuples gain power thanks to new operations, additional type safety and fewer restrictions, pointing in the direction of a construct called